7Swaize/go2-control/docs/public/install/installation.md

 Note: The order of installation is important.
 It is not in the order of the layers themselves.

 # Create project folder
-Create a folder where we will install all applicable dependencies.
+Create a workspace directory where we will install all applicable dependencies.
 Below, we used `~/go2-workspace`.

 ```bash
 export GO2_WS=~/go2-workspace